deltachat/deltachat-pages/es/help.md

 If you add each other to [groups](#groups), end-to-end encryption will be established among all members.

-### Why is a chat marked as "Request"?
+### ¿Por qué un chat aparece marcado como "Solicitud"?

 As being a private messenger,
 only friends and family you [share your QR code or invite link with](#howtoe2ee) can write to you.

-Your friends may share your contact with other friends, this appears as <b style="border: 1px solid currentColor; padding: 0 3px; font-size:90%">Request</b>
+Tus amigos pueden compartir tu contacto con otros amigos, esto aparecerá como <b style="border: 1px solid currentColor; padding: 0 3px; font-size:90%">Solicitud</b>

 - Necesitas **aceptar** la solicitud antes de poder responder.